 Change of diet

 Feline creatures, especially indoor cats, have different nutritional needs than humans.
 As such, they need lots of meat, fats, oils, Vitamin A, and most importantly – taurine.
 Furthermore, their stomachs are quite sensitive.
 A sudden change of diet could cause gases, flatulence, diarrhea, and unpleasant smells.

 Feeding your furball with high-quality cat food is important for its well-being, so don’t ever opt for cheaper choices, and don’t make any drastic changes between the types of food you’re serving to your pet…and if you do, take it slow!

 Maintaining the litter box is just as essential as maintaining your cat’s well-balanced diet.

 This means cleaning up after your kitten and refilling its litter.
 That’s probably the last thing you want to do after a long day at work, but if you start neglecting it, your home will start smelling like poop pretty soon.

-Many low-quality litter granules can’t absorb the odor and excrement properly and if they get stuck to your kitty’s paws and fur, this will most definitely result in your cat smelling like poop.
+Many low-quality litter granules can’t absorb the odor and excrement properly, and if they get stuck to your kitty’s paws and fur, this will most definitely result in your cat smelling like poop.
 Fortunately, there are automatic self-cleaning litters.
-But if you can’t spend a small fortune on one of them, just opt for high quality litter granules.
+But if you can’t spend a small fortune on one of them, just opt for quality litter granules.